GuruMaps/iOSManual/03-settings.md

 #### Font size

-You can configure Galileo to display all text on a vector map at various font size.
+You can configure Guru to display all text on a vector map at various font size.
 To increase, decrease, or change the default font size, go to app Settings &gt; Font and Languages:

 #### Preferred language order